ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Introduction

 \section{Introduction}

 The Standard Model (SM) is one of the most accurate scientific theories ever devised and has passed decades of experimental tests.
 Yet, there are many fundamental questions that can not be answered without physics beyond the SM~(BSM).
-This includes the nature of dark matter, neutrino masses, the origin of the matter-antimatter asymmetry, a theory of quantum gravity, and the puzzling unnaturalness of the electroweak scale.
-Many proposed theoretical scenarios that address these questions predict particles with long lifetimes on the scale of typical collider experiments~\cite{Lee:2018pag,Alimena:2019zri}.
-In recent years, a number of dedicated experiments have been proposed to search for such long-lived particles~(LLPs) with $c\tau \gsim5~$m, where $\tau$ denotes the mean proper lifetime.
+This includes the nature of dark matter~\cite{Hall:2010jx,Cheung:2010gk,Zurek:2013wia}, neutrino masses~\cite{Bondarenko:2018ptm}, the origin of the matter-antimatter asymmetry~\cite{Sakharov:1967dj}, the puzzling unnaturalness of the electroweak scale~\cite{Martin:1997ns}, and a theory of quantum gravity.
+Many proposed theoretical scenarios that address these questions predict particles with long lifetimes on the scale of typical collider experiments~\cite{Barbier:2004ez,Giudice:1998bp,Han:2007ae,bib:htoss,Chacko:2005pe,Cai:2008au}, see also Refs.~\cite{PBC:2025sny,Antel:2023hkf,Lee:2018pag,Alimena:2019zri} for recent reviews of the LLP landscape.
+A number of dedicated experiments have been proposed to search for such long-lived particles~(LLPs) with decay lengths $L$ of $\mathcal{O}(10~{\rm m})$ and above.